stark1tty/awesome-PhD/README.md

 - [ARCHIVEBOX](https://github.com/ArchiveBox/ArchiveBox): ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view sites you want to preserve offline.
 - [AWESOME SELFHOSTED](https://github.com/awesome-selfhosted/): An extensive and beloved Awesome List for free and open-sourced applications from various categories, many of which offer (sometimes paid) cloud hosting.
 You can find free alternatives to many paid apps on this list.
 - [CHANGEDETECTOR](https://github.com/dgtlmoon/changedetection.io): Detect website content changes and perform meaningful actions - trigger notifications via Discord, Email, Slack, Telegram, API calls and many more.
 Monitor your experiments... or concert tickets.
-- [EXIFTOOL](https://exiftool.org/): ExifTool is a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files.
-ExifTool supports many different metadata formats including EXIF, GPS, IPTC, XMP, JFIF, GeoTIFF, etc., as well as the maker notes of many digital cameras by Canon, Casio, DJI, etc. etc.
 - [EVERYTHING](https://www.voidtools.com/): Lightweight app for Windows that locates files and folders by name instantly.
 - [F.LUX](https://justgetflux.com/): A desktop app that makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day.
 Includes a large number of customization settings and additional filters.
 Helps with eye strain and sleep.
 - [FREEFILESYNC](https://freefilesync.org/): FreeFileSync is a folder comparison and synchronization software that creates and manages backup copies of all your important files.
 Instead of copying every file every time, FreeFileSync determines the differences between a source and a target folder and transfers only the minimum amount of data needed.
 FreeFileSync is Open Source software, available for Windows, macOS, and Linux.